cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-create-view.md

 **`WITH [ CASCADED | LOCAL ] CHECK OPTION`**

 This option controls the behavior of automatically updatable views.
 When this option is specified, `INSERT` and `UPDATE` commands on the view will be checked to ensure that new rows satisfy the view-defining condition (that is, the new rows are checked to ensure that they are visible through the view).
-If they are not, Greenplum Databvase rejects the update.
+If they are not, Cloudberry Database rejects the update.
 If the `CHECK OPTION` is not specified, `INSERT` and `UPDATE` commands on the view are allowed to create rows that are not visible through the view.
 The following check options are supported:

 **`LOCAL`**